 Today, some of Tolstoy’s descendants are inspired by his ideas to move Russia in a new direction.
 “One of the first conditions of happiness is that the link between Man and Nature shall not be broken,” Leo wrote.
 In this spirit, Daniil Tolstoy, a great-grandson of Leo, is starting the first organic farm in Russia, just outside of Yasnaya Polyana.
 Called “Nasledie Tolstogo” (Наследие Толстого, or Tolstoy’s Heritage), the concept originated during a previous family reunion when Daniil visited Nikolskoye-Vyazemskoye, a country estate that belonged to Tolstoy’s great-grandfather.
 There he found gorgeous fields filled with rich black soil laying fallow.
 He anticipates beginning to plant this spring using new technology and techniques for sustainable farming.
 He hopes to develop products under a unique brand and eventually establish an organic agriculture school on the property to educate young Russians about sustainable farming.

 Others are committed to both maintaining and modernizing Leo's legacy.
 Fekla Tolstaya, a great-great granddaughter of his, has been extraordinarily active in bringing Leo Tolstoy into the 21st century.
-Tolstaya told The Guardian that at the end of his life Tolstoy did not want money for his work, but instead wanted to give his work to the public: “It was important for us to make it free for all people across the world.
+Tolstaya told that at the end of his life Tolstoy did not want money for his work, but instead wanted to give his work to the public: “It was important for us to make it free for all people across the world.
 It is his will.”
 Among these initiatives is All of Tolstoy in One Click, an effort to digitize the entire 90-plus volume collection of Tolstoy’s writings, making them available on e-readers, iPads, and smartphones.
 This effort required massive crowdsourcing.
 In 2013, thousands of volunteers from 49 countries answered the call to arms to proofread 46,800 pages of already scanned works.
 They completed the project in just 14 days.

 In December 2015, Fekla organized a four-day marathon reading of all four volumes of War and Peace, which Tolstoy wrote at Yasnaya Polyana and published in 1869.
 Some 1300 readers from 30 cities around the world took part, including actors, sports stars, politicians, and even cosmonaut Sergei Volkov, who read from the International Space Station.
 The event was live-streamed online and broadcast live on Russian TV.